MedSpa Market Pro logoGet Free Audit

 • Offer a low-commitment first step: A free 15-minute phone consultation or a detailed information guide reduces the risk of booking for someone who has been disappointed before.

-Primary KPI: Track conversion rate from this segment's landing page, consultation show-up rate, and program enrollment rate.
+Lead quality check: Track conversion rate from this segment's landing page, consultation show-up rate, and program enrollment rate.
 This audience typically converts 30 to 50% higher than general weight loss leads.

-Pro Tip: The phrase "I have tried everything" is both a keyword opportunity and a messaging strategy.
+Operator note: The phrase "I have tried everything" is both a keyword opportunity and a messaging strategy.
 Create a blog post titled "I Have Tried Everything to Lose Weight: Why Medical Weight Loss Is Different" and watch it rank for a frustrated, high-intent audience that no one else is targeting.

 7. Email Nurture Sequence for Long Consultation Cycles